 Treatment for Kratom and Alcohol Addiction in Los Angeles

-If you or someone you love is experiencing the dangers of kratom and alcohol abuse, Launch Centers can help.
+If you or someone you love is experiencing the dangers of kratom and alcohol abuse, Riviera Recovery can help.
 We offer proven substance abuse treatment that includes clinical and holistic treatment.
 We provide options for outpatient and inpatient programs that include high school and college courses.
 Our family groups and parent coaching helps the whole family heal together.

-Contact Launch Centers in Los Angeles now and get started on a life of recovery from drugs and alcohol.
+Contact Riviera Recovery in Los Angeles now and get started on a life of recovery from drugs and alcohol.